pujitha-mule/generative-ai-document-intelligence/README.md

 ---

-## ⚠️ Current Limitations
+## Current Limitations

 The current implementation works with **machine-readable PDF documents**.

 Image-only or scanned PDFs require an additional **OCR pipeline** before the extracted content can be processed by the LLM.

-Other areas that can be improved include:
+Current areas for improvement include:

 - Support for additional document formats
 - OCR integration for scanned documents
 - Batch document processing
-- More advanced document classification
+- Advanced document classification
 - LLM response evaluation
 - Persistent document storage
 - Authentication and authorization